delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Preprojects don't just work for tech, they can work for basically any business that has projects and all businesses have projects.

 Let's say you want to work at an amusement park, like Dreamland or Thorpe Park.
 You can research and perhaps suggest an event for them or something along those lines.
-Like, hey, there's alot of this population in Margate (where Dreamland is) that don't fall into the demographiv "White - British".
+Like, hey, there's alot of this population in Margate (where Dreamland is) that don't fall into the demographic "White - British".
 These people also celebrate this holiday on this day, maybe you should make an event out of it at Dreamland?

 # Questions to ask your interviewer

+After an interview you want to make sure to ask questions to seem intrigued.
+Normally you'll generate questions when talking to the interviewer but if you can't think of any here are some useful questions to ask:

 1. What skills and experiences would make an ideal candidate?